Textile stabilization: Types of fibers

 Decisions about appropriate textile stabilization are most effective when the fibers are identified.
 The primary method of determining a fiber type is through polarized light microscopy.
-Simple compound microscope, solubility, and chemical tests can also be employed.
+Simple compound microscopes, solubility, and chemical tests can also be employed.
 The Museum of Fine Arts Boston created a Conservation & Art Materials Encyclopedia Online that includes a fiber reference image library that can aid in fiber identification.

-Agents of Deterioration
+Agents of deterioration

 Textiles deteriorate naturally as the fibers age.
 Managing the rate of deterioration is the goal when caring for textiles.
 External forces can increase the amount of deterioration in fabrics.
 In addition to aging, the following agents contribute to decay.